-However, the most common side effect by far is dry mouth, which was reported by 74% of over 1,200 Phentermine.com forum users in this poll here.
+However, the most common side effect by far is dry mouth, which was reported by 74% of over 1,200 users in a poll.
 As a solution to this symptom, we recommend Phen Drink , a soluble powder which is added to drinking water to increase saliva flow and stop the dry mouth side effect.
 What’s more, Phen Drink also contains ingredients which actually help to boost your weight loss potential by increasing metabolism and suppressing appetite, meaning that with the help of Phen Drink, your eight glasses of water a day will be working even harder to help you succeed on your weight loss journey.

 Stage 2: Initial Losses